 Brexit: Five days in five minutes

-From preventing no-deal to thwarting a snap election; from fainting police officers to the prime minister's brother quitting, a lot of developments have occurred in Brexit this week.
+From preventing no-deal, thwarting a snap election and the PMs brother quitting - a lot has happened this week.

 -